eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/store/index.md

     The removal of existing bootstrap data will search for resources which are flagged with the isSystemResource property.

+!!! note
+    The import part of this command is equivalent to the 'bootstrap-data' migration recipe

 ??? info "Options"